lilymcmullen/OptimalVisibilityTool/README.md

 ***These Jupyter Notebooks are intended to be run inside of ArcGIS Pro with the Spatial Analysis extension/license.
 It is not intended to be run in a Jupyter Notebook outside of ArcGIS Pro.***

 You are free to download and modify these notebooks to suit your purposes.
-See the [License](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/LICENSE) section for more information.
+See the [License](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/LICENSE) for more information.

 ## What is this project?